astrogenius9/CODSOFTJUNE/README.md

 # CODSOFTJUNE
-This has the calculator task
+This has the 3 tasks I finished